A boost in multi-channel holiday shopping and 5 more CX stories you should read

 Measuring the Voice of the Customer (VoC) across the customer journey can be a valuable resource for any Digital Marketer looking for ways to contextualize their visitors’ purchase behavior and better determine what to do next to try and boost their conversion rates.

-A topic of many Customer Experience Management (CEM) discussions is: Who owns the Customer Experience?
+A topic of many internal discussions is: Who owns the Customer Experience?
 Recent research by Forrester, commissioned by Accenture, argues that Chief Marketing Officers (CMOs) should be taking charge, as they are in a unique position to drive the cross-departmental collaboration that is required for a CX program to run effectively and efficiently.

 This research also compares some of the differences in mindset between organizations that encourage collaboration across the company (Collaboration Leaders) and those that don’t (Traditional Marketers).
 For example, Collaboration Leaders are notably more likely to say that their customer experience surpasses their competitors’ than Traditional Marketers (95 percent vs. 68 percent).